rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 First, the two forked computations effectively interleave each other.
 Then, you might have noticed that the `StructuredTaskScope` class uses virtual threads under the hood, as seen from the thread names.

-Remember, calling the `join` method before exiting the `try` block is mandatory.
+Remember, **calling the `join` method before exiting the `try` block is mandatory**.
 If we don't do it, we'll get a `java.lang.IllegalStateException` exception at runtime.
 For example, we can remove the call to the `join` method from the previous example:

 ```java
 @Override